Case Study: First Time Global Consolidation for Charles River Laboratories

-Having grown from a family-owned company to a publicly traded US$2.8 billion corporation operating in over 20 countries, Charles River wanted to consolidate their programme globally for the first time.
+Having grown from a family-owned company to a publicly trading US$2.8 billion corporation operating in over 20 countries, Charles River wanted to consolidate its program globally for the first time.

-Charles River’s objectives included cost savings, establishing strategic supplier relationships, improving programme compliance, and strengthening service and convenience to travellers.
+Charles River’s objectives included cost savings, establishing strategic supplier relationships, improving program compliance, and strengthening service and convenience to travellers.

 Providing support at every level

 Having extensive experience with global consolidation for clients of similar size, FCM could combine industry best practices with fresh strategies.

 A tailored account management structure was implemented for the company locally, regionally and globally.
 FCM's reporting and analytics technology gave Charles River new insight into its travel program, and by using preferred suppliers, compliance was optimised and cost management and customer satisfaction were improved.
 Sustainability and risk management initiatives were also implemented.